Fossil Tracks and Other Trace Fossils Falsify Flood Geology

 © 1991, Glen Kuban

 2. The sheer numbers of tracks and tracksites.
-Thousands of fossil tracksites are known, collectively containing billions of tracks, and hundreds of species of dinosaurs and other prehistoric aninals.
+Thousands of fossil tracksites are known, collectively containing billions of tracks, and hundreds of species of dinosaurs and other prehistoric animals.
 Some tracksites extend for many square kilometers.
 Creationists cannot explain how such tracks were made in the midst of a violent global deluge, or why, if somehow so any prehistoric animals managed to do so, so many modern species failed to do so.
 Alleged exceptions such as supposed "human" prints in Mesozoic rocks of Texas and Arizona have not stood up to close scrutiny (Kuban, 1986, 1989, 1992).

 3. Multiple track beds at individual sites.
 On many sites one finds tracks of highly variable depth even for similar sized animals, and/or tracks on multiple bedding planes--indicating that the dinosaurs walked there more than once and over an extended period of time.
 For example, Kevin Henke (2004) discusses the problem of dinosaur tracks occurring on multiple members of the Jurassic Morrison formation surrounding Dinosaur National Monument, and along with other geologic features inconsistent with a global flood.
-Similarly, dozens of tracks are known on several different horrizons in Cretaceous rocks of Texas.
+Similarly, dozens of tracks are known on several different horizons in Cretaceous rocks of Texas.
 Again, the tracks show numerous dinosaurs, of at least three types.

 4. Trackmaker gaits and directions.
 Most vertebrate tracksites with multiple trails show animals moving in a variety of directions, and at normal, healthy paces--not running, stumbling, or laboring as would be expected if they were trying to escape onrushing or encroaching Flood waters.
 Indeed, although some creationists have suggested that most trackways indicate running animals, the evidence is the exact opposite: running trails are relatively rare.